-Trade generally refers to activities involving sales of goods and services, whereas non-trade activities refer to activities that are not related to selling of goods or the provision of services.
+Trade generally refers to activities involving sales of goods and services, whereas non-trade activities refer to activities that are not related to the selling of goods or the provision of services.

-If an entity has foreign currency borrowings that are used in the ordinary course of business operations, any foreign exchange gain or loss on repayment of the borrowings would be considered as revenue transactions.
+If an entity has foreign currency borrowings that are used in the ordinary course of business operations, any foreign exchange gain or loss on repayment of the borrowings would be considered revenue transactions.

-Similarly, if foreign currency borrowings are used to purchase capital assets, any foreign exchange gain or loss on repayment of the borrowings would be considered as capital transactions.
+Similarly, if foreign currency borrowings are used to purchase capital assets, any foreign exchange gain or loss on repayment of the borrowings would be considered capital transactions.